 Offshore Africa is the only locally based sardine run ocean safari specialist operator along the entire Wild Coast .
 Our combined experience spans in excess of 30 years.
-The annual sardine run ocean experience is our passion and the absolute highlight of each year for us.
+The annual sardine run ocean safari is our passion and the absolute highlight of each year for us.
 We never know what each day, let alone each hour will bring on these days and this, coupled with the most incredible marine sightings, makes the sardine run ocean experience the single best event on the marine calendar.

 Offshore Africa is the only operator that is able to offer a “home base knowledge” package for the Sardine Run Ocean safari as we are based in Port St John’s all year round and are ideally located to offer you a superb, fun filled trip, coupled with highly experienced sardine run specialist teams of skippers and dive guides.